aerosense-ai/data-gateway/README.md

 ```
 Usage: gateway [OPTIONS] COMMAND [ARGS]...

   AeroSense Gateway CLI.

-  Runs the on-nacelle gateway service to read data from the bluetooth
+Run the on-tower gateway service to read data from
-  receivers and send it to AeroSense Cloud.
+  the bluetooth receivers and send it to AeroSense Cloud.

 Options:
   --logger-uri TEXT               Stream logs to a websocket at the given URI
                                   (useful for monitoring what's happening
-                                  remotely)
+                                  remotely).

   --log-level [debug|info|warning|error]
-                                  Log level used for the analysis.  [default:
+                                  Set the log level.  [default: info]
-                                  info]

   --version                       Show the version and exit.
   -h, --help                      Show this message and exit.

 Commands:
-  start             Start the gateway service (daemonise this for a...
+  create-installation  Create an installation representing a collection of...
+  start                Begin reading and persisting data from the serial...
-  supervisord-conf  Print conf entry for use with supervisord Daemonising a...
+  supervisord-conf     Print conf entry for use with supervisord.
 ```

 ### Testing